-o Providers agree that under no circumstance shall a Member be liable to the Provider for any sums that are the legal obligation of Passport to the Provider.
-Balance billing a Passport Member for Covered Services is prohibited, other than for the Member's applicable copayment, coinsurance, and deductible amounts.
-However, if an Enrollee agrees in advance in writing to pay for a Non-Medicaid covered services, then the Contractor, the Contractor's Provider, or Contractor's Subcontractor may bill the Enrollee.
-The standard release form signed by the Enrollee at the time of services does not relieve the Contractor, Providers and Subcontractors from the prohibition against billing a Medicaid Enrollee in the absence of a knowing assumption of liability for a Non-Medicaid Covered Services.
-The form or other type of acknowledgement relevant to the Medicaid Enrollee liability must specifically state the services or procedures that are not covered by Medicaid.
-Any Provider who knowingly and willfully bills an Enrollee for a Medicaid Covered Service shall be guilty of a felony and upon conviction shall be fined, imprisoned, or both, as defined in Section 1128B(d)(1) 42 U.S.C.
+Providers agree that under no circumstance shall a Member be liable to the Provider for any sums that are the legal obligation of Passport to the Provider.
+Balance billing a Passport Member for Covered Services is prohibited, except for the Member's applicable copayment, coinsurance, and deductible amounts.
+However, if a Member agrees in advance in writing to pay for a Non-Medicaid covered services, then the Contractor, the Contractor's Provider, or Contractor's Subcontractor may bill the Member.
+The standard release form signed by the Member at the time of services does not relieve the Contractor, Providers and Subcontractors from the prohibition against billing a Medicaid Member in the absence of a knowing assumption of liability for a Non-Medicaid Covered Services.
+The form or other type of acknowledgment relevant to the Medicaid Member liability must specifically state the services or procedures that are not covered by Medicaid.
+Any Provider who knowingly and willfully bills a Member for a Medicaid Covered Service shall be guilty of a felony and upon conviction shall be fined, imprisoned, or both, as defined in Section 1128B(d)(1) 42 U.S.C.
 1320a-7b of the Social Security Act.
 This provision shall remain in effect even if the Contractor becomes insolvent.

-Member Rights and Responsibilities
+Member rights and responsibilities